intento/intento-api/README.md

 - Requests per month: 1,000,000
 - Data per request: 4MB

-When the limits as exceeded, Intento API returns an error (see below).
+When the limits as exceeded, Intento API will return a HTTP error 429 (see below).

 ## Errors